tjd1234/cmpt135spring2024/obsidian/135website2024/infinite loop.md

 }
 ```

-Similarly, recursive functions that are infinite in theory can be finite in practice because every function call uses a bit of memory (see [[Calling a function]]):
+Similarly, recursive functions that are infinite in theory can be finite in practice because every function call uses a bit of memory (see [[How function calls work]]):
 ```cpp
 void f() {
 	cout << "runs out of memory eventually";